The story so far:

 We have been working with designer Nerissa Cargill Thompson to design our costumes for the show.
 We drew images of the colours and fabrics people might wear inside and outside the institution, based on our research.
 This brought us to thinking a lot about choice and identity.

 We found out that inside the institution people had no clothes of their own.
 Everyone had to share everything, including clothes.
 Nowadays we have the choice to choose our own clothes – we all like different styles and colours and we all like doing different things.

 When the characters in the performance leave the institution they are able to decide what they want to wear.
 We have chosen our own logos for the T-shirts they will wear when they leave the institution.
 This will demonstrate how people with learning disabilities did, and do, make choices and create their own identities.

 DIY has been writing about what we have found out and how this has made us feel.
-One of our members in particular, Sharron, has been inspired to do a lot of writing about this.
+One of our members in particular, Sharron, has been inspired to do a lot of writing about Learning Disabled History.
 We have recorded some of our writing so that it can form part of the soundtrack to the performance.

 We have been working with film-maker Hilary Easter-Jones to create film sections for the show.
 Although we’ve worked with Hilary for many years, we have never worked with her on a performance piece, so one of the creative opportunities and also challenges of this project has been finding ways of integrating film and live drama.

 Because some of the Learning Disability History is so difficult to think about or show, we have been experimenting with using shadows as a way of dealing with some of the most distressing aspects of institutional life.

 Hilary has also worked with us to make a film about the process of the project to date and a trailer to promote the sharing performance in Eccles in November 2019.
 Scroll down to the video section on this page to watch these, we think they give a good flavour of what we’ve been doing so far.